184.108.40.206 Determining the assessable income for pensioners below age pension age

-Persons under age pension age receiving a social security pension have their employment income assessed in the instalment period in which it is earned, derived, or received.
+Persons under age pension age receiving a social security pension have their employment income assessed in the instalment period in which it is paid.
 The fortnightly amount of employment income is spread evenly across all days in the instalment period, regardless of which days, or the number of days, worked.
 Because a pension rate is calculated as an annual rate, the fortnightly rate of employment income is converted to an annual rate for input to the rate calculation process.

 If there is a working credit depletion the rate of ordinary income will be adjusted downwards.